ajsmith607/ajsmith/content/articles/woodhull-sentinel-digitization/index.md

 Backstage reported on November 21:

 > We started to capture your materials this week!
 We are about 50% through the collection.
 I have no issues to report this week.

+## December 3, 2025 Update

+Backstage reported on December 3:

+> We finished capturing your materials this week and are currently inspecting the digital files.
+After the image inspection is complete, we’ll create the derivative files and prepare the drive.
+That process is mostly machine time, so it is difficult to predict an exact date for when the files will be ready; however, I estimate that will be towards the end of the month.